 4. Give exceptional public speaking a personality

-Look for age-appropriate examples of effective public speaking (films, webinars, videos) and present them to the learners.
+Look for age-appropriate examples of effective public speaking topics (films, webinars, videos) and present them to the learners.
 If you can't seem to find it, create a video or ask a student volunteer to serve as your model.
 After the students have watched the sample, lead a discussion on what the speaker did effectively.

 5. Include visuals